drago87/ST-Character-Maker/README.md

 For best effect keep the information directed towards the category you are going to generate.
 Anything not mentioned the Card will try to autogenerate.
 The second is just a messege making sure the right Lorebook is loaded.
 (This will be hidden from the backend as soon as you generate the next category)
 It will then make a reply from the card with some pre inserted content to make sure it follows the templates.

+The Latent kink category will be hidden after it is generated to not inflence the rest of the categories.
+When Generating more then 1 Scenario the last Scenario will be hidden.